yiisoft/yii2/docs/guide/db-query-builder.md

 }
 ```

-To make [[yii\db\QueryBuilder|QueryBuilder]] know about our new condition, add it to `expressionBuilders` array.
+To let [[yii\db\QueryBuilder|QueryBuilder]] know about our new condition, add a mapping for it to `expressionBuilders` array.
-For example, in application configuration:
+It could be done right from the application configuration:

 ```php
 'db' => [